Useful links:

 Vera's mother, Catherine Outram-Hatto, was born in Hungry Bentley, Derbyshire.
 Her grandmother, Fanny Outram, had worked as a servant at Mayfield Hall, Derbyshire, until she became pregnant and had to leave shortly before Catherine was born.
 Fanny later married a James Hatto at Stapenhill Church, Burton, which is how Catherine's name became Outram-Hatto.
 (See the Outram and Jeffery family tree for more details.)

 As a teenager, Vera's mother, Catherine, went into service, working as a cook and later as a housekeeper at Crakemarsh Hall, Derbyshire, owned by Lady Ann Cavendish.
 In 1911 her employer's son and daughter-in-law, Tyrell William Cavendish and Julia Cavendish, decided to visit America, sailing on the Titanic.
-Catherine was asked if she would go as their maid but declined as she'd soon to get married.
+Catherine was asked if she would go as their maid but declined as she was soon to get married.

 Vera & Gordon's wedding